AhtesamMuhammad/MovieHub/README.md

 # MovieHub

+> [!IMPORTANT]
-Before executing the code:
+> **Before executing the code:**
-[^1]: Get a MovieDB API Key: You must register a MovieDB account and get an API Key.
+> Get a MovieDB API Key: You must `register a MovieDB account and get an API Key`.
 This key is needed to access the movies and series database.
-[^2]: Add the API Key to the getBearerToken() function: In the API.java file, go to line 34 and replace "YOUR_API_KEY" with the API Key you obtained from MovieDB.
-This will allow the application to access the database and display results correctly.
+> 1. Add the API Key to the getBearerToken() function: In the API.java file,
+> 2. Go to line 34 and replace "YOUR_API_KEY" with the API Key you obtained from MovieDB.
+> This will allow the application to access the database and display results correctly.

 This project consists of a mobile application where I learned how to use and interpret the MovieDB API to retrieve information and display it in the form of listings, either individually or in groups of three items.
 In addition, I implemented a search engine that allows filtering movies according to specific criteria.
 I also added a configuration page where several additional changes can be made, such as changing the language and selecting categories such as popular movies, upcoming releases and top rated movies.